decentraland/adr/content/ADR-255-texture-tweens.md

 - `TextureMovementType`: _(optional)_, defines if the movement will be on the `offset` or the `tiling` field (see section above)
 - `start`: _Vector2_ the initial value of the offset or tiling
 - `end`: _Vector2_ the final value of the offset or tiling
+- `duration`: _number_ how long the transition takes, in milliseconds
+- `easingFunction`: How the curve of movement over time changes, the default value is `EasingFunction.EF_LINEAR`

 The scene can also use a `TweenSequence` to make continuos movements possible, just like with other kinds of tweens.